 This monastery is located in Rumtek, a place which is 23 km from Gangtok town and in the opposite mountain.
 So if you visit Rumtek, there are vantage points from where you get amazing sights of the whole Gangtok town on the opposite hill.
 However from the gate at the base, it requires an uphill walk (about half a kilometer) to reach up to the main monastery.
 One of the largest monasteries in Sikkim, Rumtek belongs to the Kargyu sect and was built by Gyalwa Karmapa in the 1960s.

 How to reach Rumtek Monastery: From Gangtok, private taxis are available to Rumtek Monastery.
 Go for a shared vehicle that is available in a large number.
 Bus service is also available from the city to the monastery.

 Snow-capped peaks and rustic charm prettify Tashiding Monastery.
-Popular among the travelers from all over the world this Sikkim Buddhist monastery truly reflects the old world charm.
-There is a pot of holy water kept inside the temple which considered auspicious and is used only during the festivities.
+Popular among travelers from all over the world this Sikkim Buddhist monastery truly reflects the old world charm.
+There is a pot of holy water kept inside the temple which is considered auspicious and is used only during the festivities.